mind180/mind180/README.md

 Hard questions and issues:
-1. what the correct metrics of productivity?
+1. What the correct metrics of productivity?
+2. Where the limit of productivity?
+Does it question make sense?

 <!--
 **mind180/mind180** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.